fjossinet/RNArtistCore/README.md

     [NOT IMPLEMENTED, TO COME] Define the size of the halo around residues making tertiary interactions.
 The number has to be an integer greater of equal to 0.

+* -o dir_name

+    The directory to output the SVG files.
+The directory has to exist.
+If - is used as dir_name, SVG data will be printed to standard output.

 * -o3d number<br/>
   --opacity-3d=number